-Many patients who walk into my practice on a weekly basis have experienced the “artificial” effects that pharmaceutical medications can have on their body chemistry.
+Many patients who walk into my practice in Tucson for chronic joint pain treatment on a weekly basis have experienced the “artificial” effects that pharmaceutical medications can have on their body chemistry.

 Engineered in a lab, these synthetically formulated chemical compounds are uniquely designed to target a particular biochemical pathway.
 By manipulating, antagonizing, blocking, inhibiting, or altering a chemical reaction within the body, the end result is to alleviate symptoms.

 On the surface, there doesn’t seem to be a problem with this approach.

 You are able to function better while not being affected by the pain.

 As a physician, I can tell you that there is definitely a role for this approach.
 Some patients present in such a level of acute or chronic pain impairing their life that short-term manipulation of symptoms by blocking a chemical pathway may be needed.